Effective logging is crucial for any application, but

 logged between 12:45 and 13:00 on December 17th, 2024:

-options can also be paired with -f/--follow
+The --since and --tail options can also be paired with -f/--follow flag to

 narrow down the initial output while printing all subsequent entries.
 It does

-not work with --until
+not work with --until:

 docker logs -f --since 15m <container>